-The cost varies greatly, depending on the type of adoption you are pursuing.
+The cost to adopt varies greatly, depending on the type of adoption you are pursuing.
 A foster adoption can be paid for by the state, releasing you from any fees.
 A domestic infant adoption can cost anywhere from $8,000 to $40,000+.
 An international adoption is the more expensive choice, ranging from $20,000 – $60,000.

 There are also incredible amounts of cost for time and mental strain.
 Adoption is not merely a fiscal investment.
 It requires the investment of your time, emotions, resources, and more.
 It is important to consider these costs as you go into making your adoption plan.